Charlotte Valeur

-Early life and education
+Early life

 Valeur was born in January 1964 in Copenhagen.
 Her mother, Kirsten Valeur Rosenbeck-Hansen, was a teacher; her father, Leo Balleby, was a butcher.
 Valeur was raised in Copenhagen.

 When Valeur was seven years old, her mother, 36, died of breast cancer, which Valeur later said was "a defining moment": "I felt that I should live the life she didn't have. ...
 I also think going through all that has given me a resilience, which has helped me throughout my life."
 Raised by her father, Valeur credits him for her focus on ethics and equality.
 "My dad always told me: 'Everybody has equal value, so treat people with respect, no matter what.'"

-Valeur earned a bachelor level degree in Accounting & Economics in 1983 from Copenhagen Business College (Danish: Købmandsskolen i København).
-In 1987, she graduated with a Bachelors in Banking from the Institute of Danish Bankers/Bankskolen in Copenhagen, where she studied banking, financial accountancy, economics, and banking law.
-Valeur returned to Købmandsskolen i København in 1988, earning a Bachelor of Commerce when she graduated in 1990, specialising in organisation, management, financial planning, and investments.
+Valeur earned a bachelor level degree in accounting & economics in 1983 from Copenhagen Business College (Danish: Købmandsskolen i København).
+In 1987, she graduated with a bachelor's in banking from the Institute of Danish Bankers/Bankskolen in Copenhagen, where she studied banking, financial accountancy, economics, and banking law.
+Valeur returned to Købmandsskolen i København in 1988, earning a bachelor of commerce when she graduated in 1990, specialising in organisation, management, financial planning, and investments.
 Valeur speaks six languages.